genemerewether/fprime/ROS/ROS-TODO.md

   - manually add serializable Ai.xml to port Ai.xml
   - dependency graph?
 - version-control - these types will be custom so should not have any dependencies on the user's ROS paths
-- put them in fprime/ROS/Types with *_msgs directory structure
+- put them in fprime/ROS/Types with msgs directory structure

 ### methods for converting to and from ROS message objects
 -

 ### Unit tests
 - headers